marcusrognes/docs-smartlabs/_docs/cheatsheets/file-manipulation.md

 ### Images
 Find and resize all files in folder to conform to max width and height.
-Requires that ImageMagic is installed
+Requires that ImageMagick is installed

 ```bash
 #!/bin/bash